4.67 from 6 votes

 What Kind Of Dough Do You Use?

 I used my favorite dough for this pizza.
 It’s a two-ingredient yogurt dough with no rising or proofing required.
-This pizza dough comes together fast and means you’ll have dough on the pizza pan faster then you could order out.

 If you already have a favorite pizza dough or a store-bought pizza dough, either of those can be swapped in this recipe too.
 You can try my more traditional homemade pizza dough recipe, just make sure to leave out the Italian herbs in the recipe.